k8-g/T1A2-Portfolio/README.md

     Located horizontally across the top of desktop/wider screens view, for easy access allowing the user to easily see and navigate to all the main pages of the website.

+### Home Icon
+- Home icon located on the left of all screens, viewable in both mobile and desktop views.
+Allows the user to easily go back to the home page.

 ## Screenshots

 ## Sitemap